NewTec-GmbH/lobster-doxygen/doc/safety/safety_manual.md

 ### 1.6 Qualification Hints

 Each main release of ***lobster-doxygen*** needs to be qualified individually, covering all planned use cases classified as TCL2 or TCL3.
-For this qualification, only the qualification method
+Qualification methods for each use case need to be chosen according to the ASIL of the product under development.
+For the qualification of ***lobster-doxygen***, only the qualification methods

+- 1b (Evaluation of the tool development process)

 - 1c (Validation of the software tool)